 Cake: See Butterfly.

 Carbs: Cake in another form.
 Sometimes chocolate.
-Or just cake.
+Or just cake, what the hell.
 Mmm, cake.

 Costume: Swimsuits, Cossies, Bathers, Budgies, Banana Hammocks, Speedos, Togs, Swimmers and “middle-aged men shouldn’t be allowed to wear those in public” are all various terms for wisps of artificial fabric swimming apparel that are changed and cleaned less often than a hobo’s underwear but cost more per gram than real fur.

-Channel: A body of water stretching between Stupid and Broke.
+Channel: A body of water between Stupid and Broke.

 Channel swimmers: A cult or a club.
 Or both.